William, Prince of Wales: Early life

 William carried out his first public engagement while accompanying his parents on a visit to Llandaff on Saint David's Day in 1991.
-He and Harry travelled to Canada on an official visit with their parents in 1991 and again with Charles in 1998.
+He and Harry travelled to Canada on an official visit with their parents in 1991, and again with Charles in 1998.
 William's parents divorced in 1996.
 Diana died in a car accident in the early hours of 31 August 1997.
-William, then aged 15, together with his 12-year-old brother and their father, was staying at Balmoral Castle at the time.
+William, then aged 15, was staying at Balmoral Castle with his 12-year-old brother, his father, and his grandparents at the time.
 The following morning, Charles informed William and Harry of their mother's death.

-William was reportedly uncertain as to whether he should walk behind his mother's coffin during the funeral procession.
-His grandfather Prince Philip, Duke of Edinburgh, told him: "If you don't walk, I think you'll regret it later.
+William was reportedly uncertain about whether he should walk behind his mother's coffin during the funeral procession.
+His paternal grandfather, Prince Philip, Duke of Edinburgh, told him: "If you don't walk, I think you'll regret it later.
 If I walk, will you walk with me?".
-At the funeral, William and Harry walked alongside their father, grandfather, and maternal uncle, Charles Spencer, 9th Earl Spencer, behind the funeral cortège from Kensington Palace to Westminster Abbey.
+At the funeral, William and Harry walked alongside their father, grandfather, and maternal uncle Charles Spencer, 9th Earl Spencer, behind the funeral cortège from Kensington Palace to Westminster Abbey.

-After his mother's death, William stated that he was "in a state of shock for many years".
+After his mother's death, William stated that he had been "in a state of shock for many years".
 He and Harry inherited the majority of the £12.9 million left by their mother on their respective 30th birthdays, a figure that had grown to £10 million each by 2014.
-In 2014 the brothers inherited their mother's wedding dress along with many other of her personal possessions including dresses, diamond tiaras, jewels, letters and paintings.
-They also received the original lyrics and score of "Candle in the Wind" by Bernie Taupin and Elton John as performed by the latter at Diana's funeral.
-In 2002 The Times reported that William and Harry would also share £4.9 million from trust funds established by their great-grandmother on their respective 21st birthdays, as well as £8 million upon their respective 40th birthdays.
+In 2014, the brothers inherited their mother's wedding dress, along with many of her personal possessions, including dresses, diamond tiaras, jewels, letters, and paintings.
+They also received the original lyrics and score of "Candle in the Wind" by Bernie Taupin and Elton John, as performed by the latter at Diana's funeral.
+In 2002, The Times reported that William and Harry would also share £4.9 million from trust funds established by their great-grandmother, the Queen Mother on their respective 21st birthdays, as well as £8 million upon their respective 40th birthdays.